pjlamb12/audiobook-processing/README.md

     -   Concatenate the audio from the input files.
     -   Encode the combined audio to AAC format using a specified bitrate.
     -   Inject the chapter metadata.
-    -   Optionally add title, author/artist metadata.
+    -   Optionally add title, author, **series name, and series sequence number** metadata.
     -   Optionally embed cover art.
     -   Package everything into an MP4 container, saved with the `.m4b` extension.
 7. Removes temporary files.